amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 The components involved in building an OAuth Integration:
 - **Application registry**: The platform where you register your application to obtain necessary credentials.
 - **Administrator**: The entity responsible for granting permissions to manage the organization.
 - **Access token**: A token used to authenticate API calls to Meraki resources.
-An access_token expires 60 minutes after being generated.
+An access token expires 60 minutes after being generated.
 - **Refresh token**: A token that is long-lived and used to obtain new access tokens once they expire.
 Always store the refresh tokens securely.

 These are the stages of building an OAuth 2.0 integration:
 1. Register your integration with Meraki.
 2. Request the administrator for permission to manage that organization using the OAuth Grant Flow.
-3. Acquire and Use Tokens.
+3. Acquire and use tokens.
 4. Refresh your access token.

 ### 1. Register Your Integration with Meraki
 To register your application, you must provide necessary details in the application registry.

-**Before you begin**: Ensure you have Cisco.com credentials for accessing the application registry.
+**Before you begin**:
+- Ensure you have Cisco.com credentials for accessing the application registry.
+- Understand OAuth scopes.
+See the OAuth Scopes section.

 Follow these steps to register your application:
 - Step 1: Access the application registry at [integrate.cisco.com](https://integrate.cisco.com) using your Cisco.com credentials.